stroiman/go-dom/README.md

 This overhead discourages a TDD loop.

-The purpose of this project is to support a TDD feedback loop for code delivering HTML, and where merely veryifying the HTTP response isn't enough, but you want to verify:
+The purpose of this project is to support a TDD feedback loop for code delivering HTML, and where merely verifying the HTTP response isn't enough, but you want to verify:

 - JavaScript code has the desired behaviour